adangert/JoustMania/README.md

  * Hidden werewolfs are selected at the beginning of the game.
  * When the countdown starts the werewolf will feel a vibration, letting that player know they are a werewolf
  * After a short period of time, werewolfs will be revealed
- * The Werewolfs only if they are the last remaining
+ * Werewolfs win only if they are the last remaining

  ### Zombie apocalypse